 In 1993, Hungarian motorsport journalist Károly Méhes travelled to Imola for the San Marino Grand Prix.
 He recounts happy memories of his first race abroad at the infamous Italian track where Ayrton Senna and Roland Ratzenberger lost their lives one year later.

-Story and pictures by Károly Méhes.
-This article has been republished by Petrolicious: F1 Time Machine: San Marino Grand Prix, Imola, 1993
+- This article has been republished by Petrolicious: F1 Time Machine: San Marino Grand Prix, Imola, 1993

 I had already been an accredited journalist at the Hungarian Grand Prix for 3 years when I decided to go for my first Grand Prix abroad in 1993.
 With no Austrian Grand Prix on the calendar at the time, Imola was the closest race to my base in Budapest.
 The San Marino GP usually marked the beginning of the European F1 season, so expectations were high amongst the sport’s followers.
 I was pretty excited to be going myself!

-An excited buzz in the Paddock
+Excited Buzz in the Paddock

 My colleague and I arrived at Autodromo Enzo e Dino Ferrari beside the Santerno River in time for the first free practice session.
 The track is almost in the downtown era of Citta Imola!
 Entering the paddock, there was an excited buzz: Senna hasn’t arrived yet!
 The triple world champion McLaren driver had tensions within his team and refused to sign a contract for the whole season, agreeing only to drive on a race-to-race basis for the cool sum of $1 million dollars per race!
 Not more than 20 minutes later, Senna arrived.
 Of course, the media pounced on him!
 He had just gotten off an overnight flight from Sao Paulo to Milan, followed by a helicopter transfer to the Imola circuit.
 He hadn’t got much sleep, so it was no surprise when he spun and the hit the pitwall.
 His F1 rookie teammate Michael Andretti did the same, though presumably not for the same reason.

-An interview with Niki Lauda
+Interview with Niki Lauda

-Meantime, I was over the moon when with my Austrian colleague, Heinz Prüller, helped me organize my first interview with Niki Lauda, who was consultant to Ferrari at the time (Piccolo Commendatore).
+Meantime, I was over the moon when with my Austrian colleague, Heinz Prüller, helped me organize my first interview with Niki Lauda, who was a consultant to Ferrari at the time (Piccolo Commendatore).
 It was the home race for the Scuderia, as the Maranello factory is just 80km to the west, but the Berger-Alesi duo had practically no chance against the mighty Williams-Renaults, McLarens and Benettons.

 Driving a Porsche but no money for a hotel room!